Advertisement

 “I want to send my encouragement and support to all those around the world that have been affected by SPS.
 I want you to know you can do it!
 We can do it!”

-In December 2023, Céline’s sister Claudette Dion told 7 Jours, “She’s working hard, but she doesn’t have control over her muscles.
+Furthermore, in December 2023, Céline’s sister Claudette Dion told 7 Jours, “She’s working hard, but she doesn’t have control over her muscles.
 What breaks my heart is that she’s always been disciplined.

 “She’s always worked hard.
 Our mother always told her, ‘You’re going to do it well, you’re going to do it properly,'” she continued.

-Claudette then said Celine is hoping to start singing and performing again but she’s unsure whether it’s possible.
+Claudette then said Celine is hoping to start singing and performing again, but she’s unsure whether it’s possible.

 celine dion